hashicorp/terraform-mcp-server/temp/tools_for_replication.md

 - **Audit Trail**: Each step provides clear logging and status information for troubleshooting

 This detailed sequence provides a robust, production-ready foundation for workspace replication while maintaining the ability to customize the replicated workspace during the process.

+You can now build complete workspace replication workflows using these atomic tools following the exact sequence outlined in the original document:

+Source Analysis → Get workspace details, variables, configurations, state Configuration Preparation → Download and modify configs Workspace Creation → Create new workspace with variables and tags Configuration Upload → Upload modified configurations State Management → Handle state with proper locking Remote State Setup → Configure state sharing between workspaces The entire toolkit is now complete, tested, and ready for production use!